wise-east/spolin/data/README.md

 * `cornell`: shorthand for Cornell Movie-Dialogs Corpus
 * `subtle`: (not present in `spolin-valid.json`) shorthand for  SubTle Corpus

-Each second level item is a list of _yesands_ or non-_yesands_.
+Each second level item is a list of _yes-ands_ or non-_yes-ands_.
 Each item contains the following:
 * `id`: dataset ID
 * `prompt`: Utterance that starts the dialogue turn
 * `response`: Response to the prompt